graphext/cuery/actors/automagic/.actor/README.md

 ### Required

-- **Dataset ID**: The ID of the Apify dataset containing your data records
+- **dataset**: The ID of the Apify dataset containing your data records or the URL of a parquet file
-- **Instructions**: Detailed description of what information to extract and how to process the data
+- **instructions**: Detailed description of what information to extract and how to process the data

 ### Optional